djibe/recommandations-medicales/archetypes/default.md

 +++
 title = "{{ replace .Name '-' ' ' | title }}"
-titleSeo = "In case of long title or delete whole line" prefix = "la " description = "Title 2-22 words and description 160 characters max" synonyms = []
+titleSeo = "In case of long title or delete whole line (max 70 ch ... or more)" prefix = "la " description = "Title 2-22 words and description 160 characters max" synonyms = []